Search

 Data Lake vs Data Warehouse, What’s the Difference

-Data Lake vs Data Warehouse, What’s the Difference?
+Data Lake vs Data Warehouse: What’s the Difference?

 Do you ever wonder where your information is stored when you log into any of your online accounts?
 What about when you take a picture and back it up on the cloud, where does it go and how is it stored?
 There’s a whole science around data storage, and you may have heard the terms “data warehouse” and “data lake.”
 But what exactly are these terms and how are they different?

 It’s a fairly straightforward concept, and just like most things in the tech world, they are both constantly evolving.
 As businesses compete to get an edge against each other, they’re often looking into ways they can cut costs and improve efficiency.
 Data storage is a key area, and there are exciting new developments in the field around combining the benefits of the two traditional paradigms.
+Learn more about what a data lake vs data warehouse is below:

 Data Warehouse